Frequently Asked Questions

 I’m a youth artist – when do I bring my artworks in?

-Anytime on Tuesday 5th September, we are there till 5pm.
+Anytime on Wednesday 10 September bewteen 10am and 5pm.
 You can get someone else to bring them in if you can’t make it that day, just give them the money to pay for your artwork entry fee.
 We will hang the artwork for you.

 When do I pay for my panels?

-Not until the artwork set up day.
-Come into the Event Centre, rock up to the sales desk in the foyer, and we will help you find your panel, and you pay then.
+Not until the artwork set-up day.
+Come into the sales desk in the foyer of the Events Centre, and we will help you find your panel, and you can pay then.
 EFTPOS is available or cash, but there is no credit card facility.

 How big are the panels?